 Iryna says

 What a great idea for summer entertaining!
-I've never made iced tea before, but I might give this a try when the weather gets warmer and we can spend more time outdoors.
+I've never made iced tea before, but this was easy

 Tara says